Participate in the Pre-AP Program

 - Familiarize yourself with all AP courses.
 Check for prerequisites—a few courses recommend preliminary coursework that your school should offer.

 - Review the curricular and resource requirements for each AP course.

 - Consider the costs for textbooks, supplemental reading, materials, and equipment.

 - Identify students prepared and willing to take AP.
 Use AP Potential to help identify students.

-- Prepare teachers by registering them for a professional development opportunity prior to teaching AP.
-The College Board offers numerous free, paid, in-person, and online resources that will help both new and experienced teachers.
+- Prepare teachers by registering them for a professional learning opportunity prior to teaching AP.
+College Board offers numerous free, paid, in-person, and online resources that will help both new and experienced teachers.